 GENE (Global Education Network Europe) is the European network of Ministries, Agencies and other national bodies responsible for support, funding and policy-making in the field of Global Education.
 Started in 2001 with 6 national structures from 6 countries, GENE now has grown to facilitate the sharing of policy learning between over 35 Ministries, Agencies and other national bodies, from over 20 countries leading the provision of Global Education in Europe.

-The most recent GENE networking meeting, GENE Roundtable 29, took place in Dublin, Ireland, in early May 2013, kindly hosted by the Development Cooperation Division of the Department of Foreign Affairs and Trade, Ireland.
-The book ‘Global Education in Europe: Policy, Practice and Theoretical Challenges’, (eds.
-N. Forghani-Arani; H. Hartmeyer; E. O’Loughlin; L. Wegimont), was officially launched on this occasion (publishers Waxmann, 2013).
+The most recent GENE networking meeting, GENE Roundtable 30, took place in Brussels, Belgium, in October 2013, in cooperation with the European Commission and the Ministry of Foreign Affairs, Belgium.
 Ministries and Agencies who have not participated in GENE previously, but would be interested in finding out more and possibly attending the next roundtable, should contact the GENE Secretariat – Click here.